Keynote Presentations

 Learning by never giving up: Becoming an overnight success through a thousand failures

 He emphasizes how he learned from every climb.
-He viewed each “non-summit” as a lesson and not as a failure.
+He viewed each “non-summit” as a lesson, not a failure.
 He learned to choose his partners carefully, as well as his guides.
-He learned the hard way about making investments that failed to result in achievements.
+He knew the hard way about making investments that failed to result in achievements.
 Halfway through his 37 climbs over 20 years, Alan refocused his efforts to serve others when his mom, Ida, died from Alzheimer’s Disease.
 This event changed his life and propelled him to achieve summits he had never dreamed possible.

 • Understanding and accepting the IMPACT of those in your life